 If you prefer not to contact us directly

 Contact the commissioner of the service: this is the organisation that paid for the care you received.
-If you are unsure which NHS commissioner paid for the service, please contact Fedbucks and we will be able to provide this information.
+Within Buckinghamshire, this is NHS Buckinghamshire Clinical Commissioning Group.
 Complaining to the commissioner may be the right option if you are not comfortable complaining direct to Fedbucks or if you feel this is not appropriate.

 If you feel you would like some assistance in making your comments or complaint, you can contact SEAP who run a free NHS complaints advocacy service.